 2. Balance Cortisol (Your Stress Hormone)

 Stress = more breakouts.
-Adaptogens like Rhodiola and Shilajit help lower cortisol and calm the nervous system, so your skin can reset.
+Adaptogens like Rhodiola and Shilajit may support healthy cortisol levels and a calmer stress response, so your skin can reset.

 They’re key players in Cortisol, Who?—your skin’s stress antidote.